r1m/GSExtended/README.md

 * Better display of the player when the window is shrinked
 * Spoiler tags, use [sp], [sp movie] or [spoiler movie] before a spoiler.
 Your message will be scrambled
 * AutoLinkify web address and open media in a lightbox
+* Can inline image linked in chat messages
 * View fullscreen avatar of someone in the chat
 * View full album art of the current track
 * One hidden secret !